nickmiller-iit/RSSW/assembly/notes.md

 Total assembly is reduced to 1.58 Gb, this si smaller than the genome size, but could be due to collapsing some repeats.
 Total number of contigs with read scaffolding is less than half the number without it, and N50 is almost quadrupled.

-## BUSCO analysis of deduplicated, decontaminated assembly
+## BUSCO analysis of deduplicated  decontaminated assemblies

 Given the substantial impact on assembly stats of including the long reads for scaffolding, it would be worthwhile seeing if there is an impact on BUSCO results, especially with repsect to duplicated BUSCOs.
+Ran BUSCO analyses of the decontaminate, deduplicated assemblies with and without the use of long read scffolding.

+### Without long read scaffolding

+	C:62.9%[S:54.4%,D:8.5%],F:6.3%,M:30.8%,n:2124
+	1337	Complete BUSCOs (C)
+	1156	Complete and single-copy BUSCOs (S)
+	181	Complete and duplicated BUSCOs (D)
+	134	Fragmented BUSCOs (F)
+	653	Missing BUSCOs (M)
+	2124	Total BUSCO groups searched

+### With long read scaffolding

 	C:58.5%[S:52.5%,D:6.0%],F:5.9%,M:35.6%,n:2124
 	1243	Complete BUSCOs (C)